Rion Sumiyoshi: 2020–21 season

-2021–22 season
+2021–22 season: Junior national silver and senior international debut

 In light of the pandemic, the Japan Skating Federation opted not to send junior skaters out internationally in the fall of 2021.
 As a result, Sumiyoshi did not have the opportunity to compete on the Junior Grand Prix.
 At 2021–22 Japan Junior Championships, Sumiyoshi was first after the short program but won the silver medal overall after a third-place free skate.
 At 2021–22 Japan Championships, she finished in eighth place.

 Sumiyoshi was sent to 2022 Coupe du Printemps, her first international competition as a senior skater, where she won the silver medal behind fellow Japanese skater Rinka Watanabe.

 In light of her junior national silver medal and senior nationals placement, Sumiyoshi had been assigned to finish her season at the 2022 World Junior Championships.
 These were soon disrupted by the Russian invasion of Ukraine.
 In response to the invasion, the International Skating Union banned all Russian and Belarusian athletes from competing at ISU championships.
 With the Russian women having dominated the women's discipline in recent years, their absence significantly altered the field at Junior Worlds.
 However, due to both the invasion and concerns related to the Omicron variant, the World Junior Championships could not be held as scheduled in Sofia in early March, and they were later moved to mid-April in Tallinn, Estonia.
 Competing in Tallinn, Sumiyoshi qualified to the free skate in ninth position.
 She rose to eighth place in the free skate.

-2022–23 season
+2022–23 season: Grand Prix bronzes

 During the 2022–23 figure skating season, Sumiyoshi made her senior debut on the ISU Grand Prix series.
 At the 2022 Grand Prix de France, she won the bronze medal behind Loena Hendrickx and Kim Ye-lim.
 She attempted a quad toe loop in the free skate but was unsuccessful.
 She revealed afterward that "I started practicing the quad toe last summer, and at that point, my success rate was not very good.
 This year, I was really able to elevate my success rate is about half in terms of landing or stepping out."